Pulse of the Early Brain: Summary

 The compilation begins with the Simple Headphone Mind EP, consisting of the title track and "Trippin' With the Birds".
 It is a 1997 collaboration with Nurse with Wound in which both tracks rework Stereolab's track "The Long Hair of Death" (previously released in a split single with Yo La Tengo and on Aluminum Tunes) into "euphoric, psychedelic motorik".
 This lasts for 31 minutes and is followed by the next EP Low Fi (1992).
 It marks the first appearances of members Mary Hansen and Andy Ramsay and contains "blissfully loud and transporting rock" that has a variations of "a hypnotic whir that seems unencumbered by the rules of gravity: the analog rumble, synth squiggles, and strummed chords are a collective force onto itself."

 "Robot Riot" is an unreleased track "with its insistent strums giving way to a coda of hooky harmonies".
-It was intended for a sculpture in 2000 by Charles Long, but the track "Unity Purity Official" with its "percolating rhythms, retro-futurisms, and ye-ye melodies" was chosen instead.
+It was intended for a sculpture in 2000 by Charles Long, but the track "Unity Purity Occasional" with its "percolating rhythms, retro-futurisms, and ye-ye melodies" was chosen instead.
 The tracks "Spool of Collusion" and "Forensic Itch" were part of an exclusive 2008 7" that came with the first 5000 copies of Chemical Chords.
 "Magne-Music" and "The Nth Degrees" were also bonus tracks for the limited edition UK CD of Chemical Chords.
 The "avant-garde sci-fi jazz" song "Symbolic Logic of Now!" was released in a 1998 split single with Soi-Dissant, released under Luke Warm Music.
 The compilation contains a demo version of "Ronco Symphony", taken from the 1993 EP Space Age Batchelor Pad Music.

 "ABC", with "gnarled, fuzzed-out guitar riff hints at hard rock before it gets engulfed by studio trickery", is a cover of the Multitude, from the Godz album The Third Testament, originally for the tribute album Godz Is Not A Put On in 1996.
 "Blaue Milch" is a "reimagining of a Peter Thomas Sound Orchestra piece" released under Bungalow Records in 1998.
 "Yes Sir!
 I Can Moogie!" and "XXXOOO" are brief tracks that were released on flexi discs under the labels Wurlitzer Jukebox in 1995 and Encore! in 1992 respectively.
 The compilation has an original version of "Plastic Mile", which was re-recorded for Fab Four Suture in 2006, and a "spectral yet hard-hitting" remix of "Refractions of The Plastic Pulse" by Autechre, released in 1998.
 The album closes with a 2004 live performance of "Cybele's Reverie" at the Hollywood Bowl.